beansai/beans-tutorials/matrix/time-distance-matrix/README.md

     }
 }
 ```
-Then, we got a 6x6 time-distance matrix from the rows in the response.
+Then, we got a 6x6 <b>time-distance matrix</b> from the rows in the response.
 ![Time-Distance-matrix-6-6](assets/images/matrix-time-distance-6x6.png)

 ## Example of Additional Stops

 To calculate with additional stops, we will use <b>referenceRequestId</b> which is the requestId of matrix we just created.

-In this example, we added the 7th stop and a referenceRequestId to the request.
+In this example, we added another 3 stops with a referenceRequestId to the request.

 **Send Calculation Request**